German Schengen Visa Denial & Appeals

 C-Visa: Non-compliance with the permissible length of stay

 A C visa entitles you to stay in the Schengen Area for a maximum of 90 days within a 180-day period.
-Subsequently, you can only apply for a new visa after the 180-day period has expired.
+If your travel plan violates this rule, or if you recently used too many Schengen days, the visa may be refused.

 Security concerns

-Germany or another Schengen country has security concerns about a visa applicant’s entry.
-These may include assumed threats to internal security, public order, international relations, or public health (for example, for entries from epidemic or endemic areas).
+Germany or another Schengen country may have security concerns about a visa applicant’s entry.
+These may include assumed threats to internal security, public order, international relations, or public health.

-A German visa is usually impossible if a visa applicant has been reported to the Schengen Information System (SIS).
+A German visa is usually impossible if a visa applicant has been reported to the Schengen Information System, known as SIS.
 Those affected can apply to the Federal Criminal Police Office in Wiesbaden for self-disclosure and, if necessary, to the office that initiated the entry to request deletion or a time limit.

 Lack of willingness to return

-One of the most common reasons for refusing visitor visas for the Schengen area is the assumption that the applicant is unwilling to return to his home country.
+One of the most common reasons for refusing visitor visas for the Schengen area is the assumption that the applicant is unwilling to return to their home country.

 Visa applicants must convince the embassy that they are economically and socially rooted in their country.
 Evidence of this includes, for example:

 The economic circumstances play a central role in assessing the willingness to return.
-If the embassy has doubts, the visa will not be granted.
+If the embassy has doubts, the visa may not be granted.

 What to do after a German visa rejection

-Since July 2025, the remonstration procedure (appeal at the German embassy) has been abolished worldwide.
+Since July 1, 2025, the remonstration procedure, meaning the voluntary appeal at the German embassy, has been abolished worldwide.
 Applicants can no longer request a review of their visa rejection through the embassy.
+The Federal Foreign Office announcement explains that the voluntary remonstration procedure was discontinued worldwide.

-In many cases, submitting a new visa application is the faster and more practical option—especially if the rejection was due to missing documents or insufficient evidence.
+In many cases, submitting a new visa application is the faster and more practical option — especially if the rejection was due to missing documents, insufficient evidence, unclear travel plans, or fixable contradictions.

 Submitting a new visa application